 Employee Signature Date

 Hepatitis B vaccines (Table 1) contain hepatitis B surface antigen (HBsAg) protein grown in baker’s yeast using recombinant DNA technology.
 It is subsequently purified and adsorbed to aluminum hydroxide.
-Primary immunization with hepatitis B vaccine consists of three IM doses.
-The deltoid muscle is the preferred site because injections given into the buttocks yield lower seroconversion rates.13
+Primary immunization with hepatitis B vaccine consists of two or three IM doses.
+The deltoid muscle is the preferred site because injections given into the buttocks yield lower seroconversion rates.19

 While pre-vaccination serologic screening for previous HBV infection is not indicated for persons being vaccinated because of occupational risk, post-vaccination confirmation of seroconversion is strongly recommended 1-2 months after the 3rd dose (Box 4).

 OHCP who either declined vaccination or failed to seroconvert are at risk of HBV infection.
 Hepatitis B immune globulin (HBIG), if administered within 1 week of exposure (ideally within 24 hours), is 75% effective in preventing infection.
-In addition to HBIG prophylaxis, a complete series of the vaccine should also be offered to those who in the past declined the vaccine.
+In addition to HBIG prophylaxis, an alternate 4-dose series of the vaccine should also be offered to those who in the past declined the vaccine (see Table 1).
 If the person chooses not to take the vaccine, a second dose for HBIG should be administered 30 days after the first dose.